microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/Update-MgBookingBusiness.md

   - `[SendConfirmationsToOwner <Boolean?>]`: True to notify the business via email when a booking is created or changed.
 Use the email address specified in the email property of the bookingBusiness entity for the business.
   - `[TimeSlotInterval <TimeSpan?>]`: Duration of each time slot, denoted in ISO 8601 format.

-SERVICES <IMicrosoftGraphBookingService[]>: All the services offered by this business.
+SERVICES <IMicrosoftGraphBookingService1[]>: All the services offered by this business.
 Read-only.
 Nullable.
   - `[DisplayName <String>]`: A name for the derived entity, which interfaces with customers.
   - `[Id <String>]`: Read-only.
   - `[AdditionalInformation <String>]`: Additional information that is sent to the customer when an appointment is confirmed.